Overview

 file path

-A file is uniquely identified by its path in the bucket: it is unambiguous ID.
-The path includes the file extension.
+A file is uniquely identified by its path in the bucket.
+It includes the file extension.

 file reference

 We use references to interact with files.
-We build references by providing the file path:
+We build them with file paths:

 const fileRef = ref(storage, "tts/2F14Izjv.mp3")